-[Update 5/8/2017: Given that there have been rumblings of a ‘debate’, Ben Shapiro was invited, below, to a Skype/phone debate with Dan Schneider as moderator.
-Alternatively, he is free to respond to this piece in writing as he sees fit, which would allow us to formulate our thoughts and cross-check each other’s references due to the breadth of the discussion.
-Note that I do not know whether Shapiro even knows of this article, nor have I reached out to him.
-He can also ignore me, obviously, with no further comment from either of us.
-I am leaving this note up due to the number of e-mails requesting some sort of ‘action’.]
+[Update 5/8/2017: Given that there have been rumblings of a ‘debate’, Ben Shapiro is invited, below, to a Skype/phone debate with Dan Schneider as moderator.
+Alternatively, he is free to respond to this piece in writing as he sees fit, which would allow us to formulate our thoughts and cross-check each other’s references — Shapiro’s biggest foible and point of dishonesty.
+Note that I do not know whether Shapiro even knows of this article, nor will I reach out to him.
+I am leaving this message up due to the number of e-mails requesting some sort of ‘action’.]

 A couple of weeks ago, conservative pundit Ben Shapiro delivered a Reddit AMA (‘Ask Me Anything’) on r/politics, a left-leaning subreddit which – to Shapiro’s credit – has never been a fan of his work.
 Yet as a liberal, myself, I’ve nonetheless found common ground with a number of Shapiro’s views, ranging from his critique of the Left’s attacks on free speech, to their over-use of emotion in what ought to be cold and detached argument, to the futility of identity politics, liberal intolerance, and – of course – a decades-old embrace of Third Wave feminism as a rational response to gender issues.
 No, r/politics isn’t THAT far left, but when I saw the AMA announcement, I nonetheless respected Ben Shapiro’s willingness to engage in what can be a notoriously unforgiving format with a group of people unsympathetic to his views.
 I expected, therefore, to see a little give-and-take, some dumb, bait-y questions, but also a few good ones, too, that he was perhaps not used to.
 Naturally, these would be questions that Shapiro – given his ‘attack-dog’ reputation – would of course answer.
 More, he would answer them in depth, after having time to think and formulate his responses, if only to prove once and for all that he is not the monster that so many claim he is, but might very well be the Right’s biggest intellectual star.